Court Lambertus van Beyma: Saint-Omer

 On 15 May 1791 van Beyma held a speech in the Jacobin club and asked the French for support.
-After his visit to Paris, Van Beyma was put in charge of the management of the payments to the dutch émigrés in Pas-de-Calais.
+After his visit to Paris, Van Beyma was put in charge of the management of the payments to the Dutch émigrés in Pas-de-Calais.
 A new quarrel arose with Valckenaer who meanwhile defended the French Constitution of 1791.
 The exiles, divided into 'Valckenaerists' and 'Beymanists', fought it out through pamphlets.
 The dispute reached a climax when Valckenaer - still not getting payment from Van Beyma - considered emigrating to the USA.
 Valckenaer won the support of the aristocratic Patriots who had been members of the former political establishment but also of the committees in Paris.
 Van Beyma was involved in the "Comité Révolutionaire Batave", organized the Batavian Legion in connection with Jean Conrad de Kock.
 In February 1794 Van Beyma and four others were imprisoned, but released in September.

 The Batavian Republic

 Between the summer of 1795 and early 1796 van Beyma was not politically active but he returned to the political scene when the new National representatives were elected, winning five out of eleven districts.
-As Secretary to the First National Assemblee he turned out, however, to be mainly preoccupied with indemnity claims and taking vengeance over his old adversaries, the former regents.
+As Secretary to the First National Assembly he turned out, however, to be mainly preoccupied with indemnity claims and taking vengeance over his old adversaries, the former regents.
 In a subsequent fight between the Federalists (to which van Beyma belonged) and the more centrally-oriented Unitarists in December 1797, the first fraction lost and van Beyma was removed from his function and effectively detained.
 After his release on August 22, 1798, he obtained the position of 'Advokaat-fiscaal' at the former Admiralty of Friesland in Harlingen, which he kept until 1806.

 He died at his house Schatzenburg in Dronrijp on September 7, 1820.